kyma-project/lifecycle-manager/samples/template-operator/README.md

 	  }
    ```
 6. Run `make generate` followed by `make manifests`, to generate boilerplate code and CRDs respectively.
-7. Install your module CR on a cluster and run `make run` against the cluster's kubeconfig to start your operator locally.
+7. Install your module CR on a cluster and execute `make run` against the cluster's kubeconfig to start your operator locally.
-   If everything is set up properly you should see state changes on your module CR, depending upon chart processing
+   If everything is set up properly you should see state changes on your module CR, depending upon chart processing.